 - The first us you need is raw fish.
 Your favorite type of fish will work, but traditional dishes contain sea bass or shark.
 Ancient Peruvians caught these fish from the ocean and then served them as ceviche after the salt brine-cured the meat after several hours.
 Once you have the raw fish, you chop it into tiny chunks before adding liquid.

 - The next ingredient you need is some kind of citrus juice.
-Peruvian ceviche recipes normally use fresh lime juice since the Spanish imported the lime around 400 years ago.
-Until the limes came around, ceviche consisted of salt, raw fish and chile peppers.
+The traditional Peruvian ceviche recipe uses fresh lime juice (or lemon juice) ever since the Spanish imported the lime around 400 years ago.
+Until the limes came around, ceviche consisted of salt, raw fish and chili peppers.

 - The third ingredient you need is an aji (pronounced “ah-hee”) chili pepper.
 These yellow and orange-coloured peppers grow all over Peru.
 In terms of hotness, the most popular kind of yellow aji chilis are 40,000 to 50,000 on the Scoville scale.
 For a comparison, jalapeño peppers are 2,500 to 8,000 Scovilles.
 Several varieties of aji grow all over Peru, and they have varying degrees of hotness.